I Had An Accident At Work What Are My Rights?

 You can claim compensation for the following:

-- Cost of travel for medical treatment – The cost of travelling to and from your treatment can add up over time and you can claim compensation for the same.
+The cost of traveling to and from your treatment can add up over time and you can claim compensation for the same.

-- Work related perks and benefits – Maybe you were due for a raise, a bonus or a promotion.
+Maybe you were due for a raise, a bonus, or a promotion.
 If you missed out on any of these work-related benefits because of your injuries, you should be duly compensated.

 Prompt reporting helps prevent problems and delays in receiving medical care and benefits you may need.
 If your employer does not learn about your injury within 30 days and this prevents your employer from fully investigating the injury and how you were injured, you may lose your right to receive workers’ compensation benefits.

-You have the right to compensation after accident, as far as it was a no-fault accident, but you must report the accident to your employer on time and wait for their response.
-When there is no response form your employer, you may require the services of an attorney.
+You have the right to compensation after an accident, as long as it was a no-fault accident, but you must report the accident to your employer on time and wait for their response.
+When there is no response from your employer, you may require the services of an attorney.

 You must keep important details of the accident, that will be your evidence.